vmots/FundsTransfer/README.md

 Note this runs on port 8080

 ### Usage
+Note that the syntax might need to be tweaked for curl on windows command prompt

 ### Get all accounts in the database
 From REST Client: ```GET http://localhost:8080/accounts```